vp237/IPO_Prediction/FinalReport.md

 Figure 7: Log Returns of Portfolio

-This is the statistics of our portfolio's performance:
+This is the statistics of our portfolio's performance, which does not look too bad:

 [![stock-stats.jpg](https://i.postimg.cc/85Y23DJL/stock-stats.jpg)](https://postimg.cc/phDchwBd)